Article I. General Powers

-1.9 The presiding officer of any College Assembly meeting shall vote only in case of a tie.
+1.10 The presiding officer of any College Assembly meeting shall vote only in case of a tie.

-1.12 All items of business voted upon shall be deemed passed upon a simple majority of participating voting members, unless otherwise provided in the Bylaws.
+1.13 In the case of all Assemblies, all items of business voted upon shall be deemed passed upon a simple majority of participating voting members, unless otherwise provided in the Bylaws.

-1.15 All members of standing committees have floor privileges for issues brought by that committee.
+1.16 All members of standing committees have floor privileges for issues brought by that committee.

 Section 2: Committees

-2.7 Probationary faculty will not be appointed to standing committees during the first two years of their appointment.
+2.8 Probationary faculty will not be appointed to standing committees during the first two years of their appointment.
 During years 3-6, they may be appointed to no more than one standing committee at any given time.

-2.11 The chair and chair-elect of standing committees shall hold the rank of Associate or Full hold Professor.
+2.11 The chair and chair-elect of standing committees shall hold the rank of Associate or Full Professor.
 A faculty member should not be appointed as chair of more than one committee without his/her explicit approval.